Views: 1

 All this is just the beginning of the story

-You need the origin, an origin that’s pure and self-sufficient
+The need of the origin, an origin that’s self-sufficient and pure

 If what derives from it is or isn’t, what’s the fear?